conterra/mapapps-portal-item-loader/src/main/js/bundles/README.md

 # dn_portalitemloader

-This bundle allows to add portal content
+This bundle allows to add portal content to your map.apps app.

 ## Usage

 1. First you need to add the bundle dn_mapapps-portal-item-loader to your app.
 2. Then you can configure it.
-3. The last thing you need to do is add the portalContentToggleTool
+3. The last thing you need to do is add the portalItemLoaderToggleTool

 ### Configurable Components of dn_portalitemloader: